How to Do an SEO Page Audit and Skyrocket Your Rankings

 A well-structured site architecture will more likely appeal to search engines.
 The construction helps the latter by searching for and indexing your site’s pages.

 It also informs Google which pages on your site are more critical than others.
-The search engine will likely prioritize pages closer to your home page.
+The search engine will likely focus on pages closer to your home page.

 An auditing session may advise you to restructure your site’s internal linking to optimize user-friendliness.
 In this case, you can collaborate with UX and web developers to balance your site architecture’s page authority and user experience.